sgmurphy/wordpress-plugins/ithemes-sync/readme.txt

 Got more questions?
 [Contact us!](https://solidwp.com/contact.)

 == Changelog ==

+= 3.2.0 =
+* New: Connecting to your WordPress site from Solid Central has gotten simpler thanks to the new Application Password based authorization flow.

 = 3.1.0 =
 * New: Add support for tracking vulnerabilities reported by Solid Security in Solid Central.